askrepps/genetic-witness-solver/README.md

 ## TODO
 Most of the core functionality has been implemented.
 Some stages of the genetic algorithm (initial generation and crossover/mutation) could be moved inside an OpenCL kernel for performance, but the basic structure is in place and works.
 The following items have not yet been implemented:
-- [ ] Host-side implementation of population crossover/mutation in `GeneticSolver`
 - [ ] OpenCL kernel implementation of random solution generation
 - [ ] OpenCL kernel implementation of population crossover/mutation